 Instructions

-- In a separate medium-sized bowl, stir together the melted butter and sugar.
-Add in the egg yolk and whisk until completely blended.
-Whisk in the lemon zest, vanilla, milk and lemon juice.
+- In a medium bowl, whisk together melted butter and sugar.
+Add the egg yolk and whisk until smooth.
+Whisk in lemon zest, vanilla, milk, and lemon juice.

 - Gently fold in the blueberries.

-- Pour batter into prepared ramekin.
-Bake for 15 minutes or until top is golden and center is completely cooked when a sharp knife is inserted in the center.
+- Pour the batter into the prepared ramekin.
+Bake for 15 minutes, or until the top is golden and a toothpick inserted in the center comes out clean.

-- Whisk together the powdered sugar and 1 teaspoon of lemon juice.
-Drizzle over top of muffin.
+- Make the Glaze: Mix powdered sugar with 1 teaspoon lemon juice and drizzle over the cooled muffin.

 Notes